There are 169 unique poker starting hands in texas hold'em.

-But between Tens and Big Slicks, I prefer Tens because it’s easier to fold than when my Ace or King hits a card on a board and later being outdrawn in the River.
+But between Tens and Big Slicks, I prefer Tens because it’s easier to fold; when my Ace or King hits a card on a board ;and later outdrawn in the River.

 Here is how Phil Hellmuth likes to play his pocket tens.